Arnauld/bidij/src/test/resources/bdi/glue/proc/testdefs/00-proc.md

   I want some predefined steps to execute specified command is a separate process

   **Warning** the triggered processes are launch in the same machine where the current scenario is running.

+## Grammar

+List of predefined and supported steps relatives to Processes: